 #SPARKevent #sportsdata #SRhackathon2017

 SPARK is an advanced digital technology acceleration platform dedicated to regional start-ups and projects commissioned by leading European companies.
 Our programs are SPARK school, SPARK r&d, SPARK startup, and SPARK business.
 Users are young people willing to learn new skills, engineers working on hardware and software solutions, entrepreneurs with new business ideas and existing companies that need help in areas unrelated to their core business.

 The Sportradar group is a truly international organization, employing over 1,900 people in more than 30 locations around the world.
 Our rapid growth is driven by technological innovation and a deep understanding of our clients’ business needs.
 It is our commitment to excellent service, quality, and reliability that makes us the trusted partner of more than 1,000 companies in over 80 countries.
 We occupy a unique position at the intersection of the sports, media and betting industries.

 Sportradar provides valuable data for over 300,000 professional sports events every year, for over 40 different sports, which is essential not only for athletes and coaches but for fans, bookmakers, broadcasters and over the top providers.
-That´s not only fixtures and results but many other real-time data points which provide virtually unlimited possibilities to analyze, compare performances, and create engaging solutions.
+That´s not only fixtures and results but many other real-time data points which provide virtually unlimited possibilities to analyse, compare performances and create engaging solutions.

-Through white label data visualization products and real-time data feed provided to developers through our API and SDK, we engage, entertain, inform and unite millions of sports fans across the globe.
+Through white label data visualisation products and real-time data feeds which are provided to developers through our API and SDK, we engage, entertain, inform and unite millions of sports fans across the globe.
 Sportradar will provide all participants of the Innovation Hack with access to the following professional sports data services: